 DAY DAY 1:20480 ... ... ...

 Note that the SET VARIABLE command would normally be used as well to assign titles, units, and missing value flags to the variables.

-Also note that until the first data is actually requested from the file, Ferret does not know the size of the file.
+[For versions prior to Ferret v6.93, until the first data is actually requested from the file, Ferret does not know the size of the file.
 The /GRID= option may be used to tell Ferret what size to expect.
 Lacking a /GRID specification the "1:20480" is the size of the default grid "EZ."
 After the first data access SHOW GRID will reveal the true size of the file, instead.
-If the size still appears to be 20480 it may be that the default grid EZ was not large enough, and the /GRID qualifier must be used to pre-allocate sufficient space.
+If the size still appears to be 20480 it may be that the default grid EZ was not large enough, and the /GRID qualifier must be used to pre-allocate sufficient space.]

 8.2.2 How point data is structured in Ferret